Environmental Action Plan for Earth Connection Center

 We minimize the amount of garbage we create by being selective in what we buy and the amount of garbage that it will create.

 In grocery stores we do not use plastic bags on fruit and vegetables and use reusable bags and boxes at the checkout.
-We buy mostly fruit and vegetables and very little processed/packaged food.
+We buy mostly fruit, vegetables, grains and very little processed/packaged food.

 We do not burn garbage at the center so all garbage must be recycled or returned to the city to be disposed of.